-The Radical Party believes that parents are the best people to decide the philosophical framework within which their children are raised.
+The Radical Party believes that parents should decide the philosophical framework within which their children are raised.
 Current legislation requires every school (apart from so-called “faith schools”) to provide “a daily collective Act of worship of a broadly Christian nature”.
 Religious education (under the 1944 Education Act) is compulsory in all schools and this is the only compulsory subject in academies.
 “Faith” schools can control their intake and provide religious instruction, which may either be Christian or, subject to approval government approval, of another religion.
-This clearly discriminates against the more tan half of the population who are not religious or who adhere to minority systems of belief.
+This clearly discriminates against the more than half of the population who are not religious, or who adhere to minority systems of belief.

-Giving some schools the right to control their intake along religious lines and requiring all schools to provide religious worship divides communities and involves politicians in taking decisions on what does, and does not, constitute a legitimate religion.
-Parents, not politicians, should be responsible for deciding on whether and how their children are introduced to a particular religion, as is already the norm in Britain for most parents who adhere to religions such as Islam, Hinduism and Sikhism.
+Giving some schools the right to control their intake along religious lines and requiring all schools to provide religious worship divides communities.
+It also involves politicians in taking decisions on what does, and does not, constitute a legitimate religion.
 The Party considers that:

 - all parents should be given the option of choosing a secular alternative for the ethical component of their children’s education and all publicly funded schools should be required to make proper provision to meet this need.
-The Party believes that, in the longer term, a secular system of publicly funded education, as exists in France and the United States, would provide the best foundation for tolerance, fairness and mutual respect in a society of diverse loyalties and beliefs;
+In the longer term, a secular system of publicly funded education, as exists in France and the United States, would provide the best foundation for tolerance, fairness and mutual respect in a society of diverse loyalties and beliefs;

 - students should be helped to acquire a balanced understanding of different religions, philosophies and cultural tradition through the curriculum without the school being required to promote one system of belief above the others;